aishanibal/OutbreakVision/README.md

 Hacklytics 2025

 **To view this project, run app.py**
+View requirements.txt to find list of python installations necessary to run this project.

 The idea for OutbreakVision came from witnessing how pandemics like COVID-19 affected different countries in vastly different ways.
 While some nations recovered quickly, others struggled for years.
 We set out to build a tool that could predict the impact of future outbreaks based on key socioeconomic factors.